stonepros/stone/doc/stoneadm/adoption.rst

       cephadm prepare-host

 #.
-Choose a version of Ceph to use for the conversion.
+Choose a version of Stone to use for the conversion.
 This procedure will work
-   with any release of Ceph that is Octopus (15.2.z) or later, inclusive.
-The latest stable release of Ceph is the default.
-You might be upgrading from an earlier Ceph release at the same time that you're performing this conversion; if you are upgrading from an earlier release, make sure to follow any upgrade-related instructions for that release.
+   with any release of Stone that is Octopus (15.2.z) or later, inclusive.
+The latest stable release of Stone is the default.
+You might be upgrading from an earlier Stone release at the same time that you're performing this conversion; if you are upgrading from an earlier release, make sure to follow any upgrade-related instructions for that release.